knowankit/build-react-npm/README.md

 npm publish
 ```

-If you want to created the demo page as well using the git hub page then you can style your example directory and run
+If you want to create the demo page as well using the git hub page then you can style your example directory and run

 ```bash
 npm run deploy